Why I Deleted My 10,000 Subscriber Email List

 Why I deleted the list

-After months of trying to make money from my list, I exported my subscriber list and shut down my Convertkit account.
+After months of attempting to monetise my list, I exported my subscriber list and shut down my Convertkit account.
 I thought, 'I can always start up again and import my subscribers back in if I change my mind'.
 But time went by and I didn't change my mind, so a few months ago, I deleted the list for good.
-Why?

 The Cost of Email Marketing Software